 A couple of months ago, I was becoming increasingly obsessed with getting a Fifty Five and Five blog featured in a Google answer box (AKA ‘position zero’, AKA ‘rich answers’ AKA ‘featured snippet’).

-I’ve been pestering our SEO team for tips.
-I’ve been prodding the web designer to change code on pages.
-I’ve been getting on the writers’ nerves asking them to edit old blogs.
+I’d been pestering our SEO team for tips.
+I’d been prodding the web designer to change code on pages.
+I’d been getting on the writers’ nerves asking them to edit old blogs.

 The worst part about it?
-We did briefly have a Google answer box a couple of months ago after I spent half an hour optimising some of our older blogs.
+We did briefly have a Google answer box a couple of months earlier after I’d spent half an hour optimising some of our older blogs.
 Here’s that featured snippet in all its glory, linking to a blog about B2B marketing:

 But a couple of days later, I searched around that topic again (“how to write a B2B technology blog”), and although Fifty Five and Five still got the first result in the rankings, we’d lost the answer box.